We are thrilled to welcome you to Norwich University, home of the Cadets and birthplace of ROTC.

 End of Late Arrivals

 Congratulations on your decision to join the Norwich University Corps of Cadets.
-With the right attitude, focus, and resilience, you will develop intellectually, morally, and physically, and grow as a leader.
+With the right attitude, focus, and resilience, you will develop intellectually, morally, and physically, and grow as a person and leader.
+This page provides essential information to help you matriculate into the Corps of Cadets and begin your military college journey successfully.

 Key steps before arrival